 What artists could we find spinning on your Spotify playlist?

 Oh too many.
 Right now, I’m absolutely infatuated with FINNEAS.
 What a writer.
-I can’t mention Dermot Kennedy here too, and Daughter (always).
+I can’t mention Dermot Kennedy here also, and Daughter (always).
 If I’m not feeling gloomy, which might be more often than you think, I’ll be spinning Loyle Carner, Tom Misch, Clean Cut Kid, August Greene.
 Anything with feeling.

 What were the biggest highlights of 2019?